hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_endpoint.html.markdown

 * `name` - (Required) The name which should be used for this Frontdoor Endpoint.
 Changing this forces a new Frontdoor Endpoint to be created.

-* `frontdoor_profile_id` - (Required) The ID of the Frontdoor Profile.
+* `cdn_frontdoor_profile_id` - (Required) The ID of the Frontdoor Profile.
 Changing this forces a new Frontdoor Endpoint to be created.

 * `enabled` - (Optional) Should this Frontdoor Endpoint be used?
 Possible values include `true` or `false`.
 Defaults to `true`.